 Prepared.
 Experienced.
 Committed.

-Throughout this time, maintaining the health and safety of our residents and staff has been our top priority.
+Maintaining the health and safety of our residents and staff is always our top priority.
 From visitation to vaccination, The Bristal remains committed to the safety measures that we have put into place which are designed to help protect our residents, their families, and our team members.